Stability of the Catenoid for the Hyperbolic Vanishing Mean Curvature Equation Outside Symmetry: Main Bootstrap Argument and the Proof of Theorem

 and the following estimates hold for all $\tau,\sigma_1,\sigma_2\in[0,\tau_f)$ (recall from Section~\ref{subsec:prelimvfs} that $\tilpartial_\Sigma$ denotes size one tangential derivatives $\partial_\Sigma$ or $\jap{\uprho}^{-1} \RbfT$ and that in the exterior $X$ denotes any of the vecotrfields $\tilr L$, $\Omega$, or $T$ introduced in Section~\ref{sec:profile2}):

-We state our bootstrap propositions in three steps.
-First we close the bootstrap assumptions for the parameters, but with a suboptimal rate for $\mu a_{+}-e^{\mu \tau}S(e^{-\mu\tau}F_{+})$ in \eqref{eq:a+trap}.
-We then use this to improve the bootstrap bounds on $\phi$, and finally we show that the initial data and parameters can be chosen such that the bootstrap regime remains trapped.
-The precise statements are contained in the following three propositions. \begin{proposition} Suppose the estimates \eqref{eq:a+trap}--\eqref{eq:Tjphienergyb2} and orthogonality conditions \eqref{equ:derivation_modul_equ4} and \eqref{eq:wpoutline9} are satisfied.
+We close our bootstrap assumptions in a few steps.
+First, in Proposition~\ref{prop:bootstrappar1}, we close the bootstrap assumptions for the parameters, but with a suboptimal rate for $\mu a_{+}-e^{\mu \tau}S(e^{-\mu\tau}F_{+})$ in \eqref{eq:a+trap}.
+We then use this in Proposition~\ref{prop:bootstrapphi1} to improve the bootstrap bounds on $\phi$.
+Finally, in the proof of Theorem~\ref{thm:main} we show that the initial data and parameters can be chosen such that the trapping assumption \eqref{eq:a+trap} is satisfied.
+Before stating Propositions~\ref{prop:bootstrappar1} and~\ref{prop:bootstrapphi1}, we remark that in view of equation~\eqref{eq:wpoutline10} satisfied by $a_{+}$ (see also \eqref{eq:higheraplustemp1}), the trapping assumption \eqref{eq:a+trap} is stated at the level of the derivative of $a_{+}$.
+The reason for this is that we need improved decay for the derivative to close the remaining bootstrap assumptions. \begin{proposition} Suppose the estimates \eqref{eq:a+trap}--\eqref{eq:Tjphienergyb2} and orthogonality conditions \eqref{equ:derivation_modul_equ4} and \eqref{eq:wpoutline9} are satisfied.
 If $\epsilon$ is sufficiently small and $C,C_k$ appearing on the right-hand side of \eqref{eq:a+trap}--\eqref{eq:Tjphienergyb2} are sufficiently large (compared to $C_{trap}$), then the following improved estimates hold:

 \end{proposition} \begin{proposition} Suppose the estimates \eqref{eq:a+trap}--\eqref{eq:Tjphienergyb2} orthogonality conditions \eqref{equ:derivation_modul_equ4} and \eqref{eq:wpoutline9} are satisfied.
 If $\epsilon$ is sufficiently small and $C,C_k$ appearing on the right-hand side of \eqref{eq:a+trap}--\eqref{eq:Tjphienergyb2} are sufficiently large (compared to $C_{trap}$), then the following improved estimates hold: